Occupy Wall Street: A "Work of Art"

 Latest reader comment:

 Michael Moore, the director of many fine films, some of which have been reviewed on CPNN, has been touring the Occupy Wall Street Movement, and he has an analysis of its future and some good suggestions for its first winter.
-These may be found on his website.
+See the following article by him: The Purpose of Occupy Wall Street Is to Occupy Wall Street.